Mosamorphing/WTF-React/06_States/readme.md

 # React States

 What is state in React?
-State is a way to manage and track dynamic data within a component.
-Simply put, it is a special kind of data that components can maintain and change over time.
-To make it even more relatable, we have to liken it to vanilla javascript.
-In vanilla javascript, we usually use Variables which hold values that can be changed.
+State is how you manage and track dynamic data within a component.
+Think of it as a special kind of data that components can maintain and update over time.
+To make it relatable, consider how you use variables in vanilla JavaScript.
+Variables hold values that can be changed.

-Take for instance, you have a count that you want to update from 0 to 1 in response to an event, maybe a click event.
-You'd typically say:
+For example, if you have a count that starts at 0 and you want to update it to 1 when a user clicks a button, you'd typically write something like this:

 ```html
 <!DOCTYPE html>